David Clarkson (Scottish footballer)

-David Clarkson (born 10 September 1985) is a Scottish football player and coach, who is the head of intermediate at the Motherwell academy and is also their elite academy coach.
+David Clarkson (born 10 September 1985) is a Scottish football player and coach, who is academy director at Motherwell.

 During his playing career, Clarkson played for Motherwell, Bristol City, Brentford, Bristol Rovers, Dundee and St Mirren.
 He appeared in two full internationals for Scotland, both in 2008.

 Club career

 Motherwell

 Born in Bellshill, Scotland, Clarkson made his debut for local club Motherwell in December 2002, scoring his first goal nine minutes into his first starting appearance for the club, at home in an SPL match against Partick Thistle on 2 January 2003.
 Clarkson went on to score three goals in his first season, and was a regular from the following season, playing in the majority of matches.
 He scored 13 goals for Motherwell in the 2007–08 season, during which his uncle, Phil O'Donnell, collapsed and later died from heart failure during a match against Dundee United.
 Clarkson was later voted player of the year.
 Clarkson went on to wear O'Donnell's old squad number, 10, during the 2008–09 season.